manibe2k5/drug-repurpose-rag/README.md

 # How to run the app

+Run uv sync to install the dependencies and build the virtual env

-First activate the venv in a command prompt
+Activate the venv in a command prompt

 .drug-repurpose\Scripts\activate